ChrisTs8920/Spacy/README.md

 ## How to run

-Install the apk provided in apk directory.
+Install the apk provided in the apk directory.

 OR